ma-jetteleger/Toggle/README.md

 ## How to play:

-The goal of the game is to change the colors of the middle interactive set of squares so they match the array of colored rectangles at the bottom of the screen in the specified number of clicks at the bottom of the screen.
+The goal of the game is to change the colors of the middle interactive set of squares so they match the other array of squares underneath in the specified number of clicks shown at the bottom of the screen.

 - You can sometimes complete a level in fewer clicks, but the real challenge resides in completing it in that exact number of clicks.